cskollar/radiorecorder/README.md

 Channel 2: Continuous daily recording.
 File rotated at 00:00.

-The script has been developed especially for a Rohde und Schwarz XU251 (Series 200 rack) airband radio and a PC with LPT port, but it's easy to implement on a Raspberry PI or any other device (audio input and gpio required!).
+The script has been developed for a Rohde und Schwarz XU251 (Series 200 rack) airband radio and a PC with LPT port, but it's easy to implement on a Raspberry PI or any other device (audio input and gpio required!).